Made By Kaihua, Designed By Input Club: New Halo True, Halo Clear Mechanical Keyboard Switches

 Halo Clear

-The Input Club did not publish a force curve of the Halo Clear switches, but they’re designed to have the same spring weight as the Cherry MX Clears with the smoothness (the Input Club calls it a “velvety sensation”) of the Halo slider.
-(In other words, the two Halo switches have the same slider but different springs.)
+The Halo Clear switches are designed to have the same spring weight as the Cherry MX Clears with the smoothness (the Input Club calls it a “velvety sensation”) of the Halo slider.
+In other words, the two Halo switches have the same slider but different springs.

 The Halo Clear, you may have surmised, has a clear switch housing for RGB lighting.
 The Input Club stated, “This switch was invented for the K-Type, to fill the void made a lack of RGB capable switches similar the Cherry MX Clear.”